Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Texas Tech University has been fortunate to attract sizeable numbers of highly qualified and talented international students.
 Recognizing the difficulties involved in moving from their home countries and home schools to a new environment and new scholarly procedures and expectations, the Office of Graduate Admissions is committed to helping international students in this important transition.

 - Post-Secondary Academic Transcripts—The applicant must have earned a bachelor’s degree from a regionally accredited institution in the United States or its equivalent from a foreign institution.
 Foreign institutions must be recognized by their government/governmental ministry as a degree-granting institution.
 The applicant must have been in good standing in all schools attended at final matriculation.
 Texas Tech University requires a degree that is equivalent to a U.S. undergraduate degree.
-Texas Tech University does not equate three-year bachelor’s degrees from any country to be equivalent to a comparable Texas Tech University-earned bachelor’s degree; holders of such bachelor’s degree are not eligible for admission to a graduate degree program at Texas Tech and are ONLY eligible to apply to a graduate certificate program.
 A list of acceptable credentials for graduate admission is available on the website https://goo.gl/sztFBS.
 Unofficial copies of transcripts are required for evaluation purposes.
 DO NOT SEND OFFICIAL TRANSCRIPTS FOR APPLICATION EVALUATION PURPOSES.
-Copies of all transcripts must be received before the application will be evaluated.
+Unofficial copies of transcripts from all post-secondary institutions attended must be received before the application will be evaluated.

 International applicants must also provide an official English translation of all transcripts/marksheets if the documents are not provided in English.
-The Office of Graduate Admissions will not accept a public notary certification.
+The Office of Graduate Admissions will not accept a public notary certification in place of an official English translation.
 If official English translations are not supplied by the applicant’s institution(s), the applicant must provide a translation done by an American Translators Association-certified translator.
 A list of ATA-certified translators is available online at www.atanet.org/onlinedirectories.
 If admitted, the applicant will be required to submit official transcripts from all colleges/universities attended by the twelfth class day of the term to which the applicant is admitted.

-- Official Diploma/Degree Certificates—The applicant is required to submit an original or certified photocopy of the degree certificate, diploma, or official statement that the degree has been granted.
+- Official Diploma/Degree Certificates—If admitted, the applicant is required to submit an official copy of the degree certificate, diploma, or official statement that the degree has been granted.
 Provisional certificates are not considered to be diplomas.
+Students who receive degrees from countries that are a part of the European Higher Education Area must also provide a Bologna-compliant diploma supplement; if your institution does not provide a separate diploma and diploma supplement, you must provide written documentation from your institution which states that.
 International applicants must also provide an official English translation of all diplomas/degree certificates if the documents are not provided in English.
 The Office of Graduate Admissions will not accept a public notary certification or translation.
 If official English translations are not supplied by the applicant’s institution(s), the applicant must provide a translation done by an American Translators Association-certified translator.
 A list of ATA-certified translators is available online at www.atanet.org/onlinedirectories.
 Diplomas are NOT required for application evaluation.
-Texas Tech University Graduate School requires all admitted students who have completed education in China to have their official diplomas/degree certificates verified by the China Higher Education Student Information and Career Center (CHESICC) or the China Academic Degree and Graduate information Center (CDGDC).
-These verification reports must be in English and in Chinese.
-Please contact firstname.lastname@example.org for more information.

 - Proof of English Proficiency—All international applicants must provide proof of English proficiency before their applications can be considered for admission.
-This test is waived only for graduates of regionally accredited U.S. universities or universities in English proficiency-exempt countries.
+This requirement is waived only for graduates of regionally accredited U.S. universities or universities in English proficiency-exempt countries.
+A list of exempt countries can be found at go.grad.ttu.edu/exemptcountry.
 Applicants who have completed at least two consecutive years at a college or university in the U.S. or in an English proficiency-exempt country are also exempted from the English proficiency requirements.
-Texas Tech University considers the following countries to have English as their native language: Australia, Canada (except the Province of Québec), Commonwealth Caribbean countries (Anguilla, Antigua, the Bahamas, Barbados, Belize, British Virgin Islands, Bermuda, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent, Trinidad and Tobago, and Turks and Caicos Islands), Ireland, Liberia, New Zealand, United Kingdom (England, Northern Ireland, Scotland, and Wales), and the United States.
+Applicants who believe they qualify for an exemption from the English proficiency requirement must submit the English Proficiency Exemption Request form located at go.grad.ttu.edu/englexempt.
 Applicants may submit one of the following measures of English proficiency:

 - TOEFL (Test of English as a Foreign Language; www.toefl.org).
 The minimum TOEFL score required is 550 (paper-based version) or 79 (internet-based version).
 The TOEFL score must be received directly from the Educational Testing Service (ETS).
 Texas Tech University’s institutional code is 6827.
 TOEFL scores are valid for two (2) years.
-Applicants may provide a copy of their Examinee Score Report for application evaluation purposes; screenshots of the TOEFL results from the ETS website are not acceptable.
+Applicants may provide a copy of their Examinee Score Report for application evaluation purposes.

 - IELTS (International English Language Testing Service; www.ielts.org).
 The minimum IELTS required score is an overall band score of 6.5 on the Academic version; IELTS General Training results are not acceptable.
 There is no IELTS institution code for Texas Tech University.
 IELTS scores are valid for two (2) years.